 Fogell’s only run was an early solo home run that helped Columbia jump ahead in the top of the first.
 Brown responded right away in the bottom of the frame with a solo home run by Marra to tie the game.

-The Bears took the lead in the bottom of the fifth with the help of some two-out magic.
-A Marra single brought Nathan Brasher ’25 home and a Crawford single scored two more runs, extending Bruno’s lead to 4-1.
-However, it wasn’t long before Columbia started yet another comeback with a leadoff double and two-out triple off the Brown bullpen in the top of the seventh to cut the deficit to 4-2.
+The Bears took the lead in the bottom of the fifth, when a Marra single brought Nathan Brasher ’25 home and a Crawford single scored two more runs, extending Bruno’s lead to 4-1.
+But two innings later, Columbia cut Brown’s lead to 4-2, scoring with a double and a two-out triple.

 “When watching (Olsen) and Tobey (McDonough ’23) yesterday, I had a plan today to execute the off-speed off the fastball and it worked,” said Fogell.
 “We gotta turn it around from this point.
 We are way better than the record shows and everyone on this team knows it.
 We just gotta play like it and stop letting things get carried away.”

-Brown will play its final non-league game of the season on Tuesday, April 12 when the team takes on University of Rhode Island at 3:45 p.m.
+Brown will play its last non-league game of the season on April 12 when the team takes on University of Rhode Island at 3:45 p.m.

 Editor’s Note: A previous version of this story contained passages with identical or nearly identical language to a news article on the official Brown Athletics website.
 These portions have since been revised.
 An Editors’ Note explaining this and other changes can be found here.